Pinoy True Stories

-Pinoy True Stories is a collective title of five docu-news magazine programs broadcast by ABS-CBN.
-The network's news journalists tackle real-life accounts of Filipinos and help in solving problems that affect the communities and families nationwide.
-The five programs of Pinoy True Stories currently airs every Mondays to Fridays on ABS-CBN, with an encore telecast on Jeepney TV.
-It also airs worldwide via TFC.
+Pinoy True Stories was a collective title of five docu-news magazine programs produced by ABS-CBN News and Current Affairs, and hosted by journalists and anchors from the network.

-Pinoy True Stories premiered on December 3, 2012, each of the five programs were previously aired every weekday afternoons on the Kapamilya Gold afternoon block.
+Pinoy True Stories premiered on December 3, 2012 on ABS-CBN, each of the five programs were previously aired every weekday afternoons on the Kapamilya Gold afternoon block.
 On December 7, 2015, all the five programs of Pinoy True Stories has been moved to late weeknights.

-the five programs was cancelled On May 5, 2020 due to temporary closure of ABS-CBN's free-to-air stations following the cease and desist order issued by the National Telecommunications Commission.
+The five programs were cancelled on May 5, 2020 due to the closure of ABS-CBN's free-to-air stations following the cease and desist order issued by the National Telecommunications Commission.